openshift-pipelines/pipeline-service/ci/docs/continuous_integation.md

 After that, you need to add a Secret for storing the Bitwarden credentials(BW_CLIENTID,BW_CLIENTSECRET and BW_PASSWORD).

-## Setup GitHub app

-- Need to configure GitHub app for Pipelines as Code configuration into Pipeline Service repository.

 ## Debugging an issue during the CI execution
 The CI will destroy the test cluster at the end of the pipeline by default.
 This is an issue when troubleshooting is required.